 For example, California car insurance law doesn’t require all types of vehicles to have insurance.
 These include off-road vehicles, trailers, special equipment vehicles, and those registered as PNOs (planned non-operation).
 California defines non-operational to mean that the vehicle will not be driven, towed, stored, or parked on public roads or highways for the entire registration period.
 This state allows its residents to file a notice of non-operation to save on registration fees and insurance costs for a vehicle that is not being driven.

-The CA DMV states that if it is time to renew the registration for a vehicle that you do not plan to use, you may place your vehicle on Planned Non-Operation (PNO) status.
-With a car that is listed as a PNO you cannot drive the vehicle legally and it cannot be parked on a public street.
-If you to drive the car under PNO, you will need to register it.
-So if you plan on working on your project car when you get to the point where you will need to test drive it and drive it away from where you have it stored or garaged then you will need to take the PNO off and thus register and insure the car so that it is back on the road legally.
+The CA DMV states that if it is time to renew the registration for a vehicle you do not plan to use, you may place your vehicle on Planned Non-Operation (PNO) status.
+With a car listed as a PNO, you cannot drive the vehicle legally, and it cannot be parked on a public street.
+If you want to drive the car under PNO, you will need to register it.
+So if you plan on working on your project car, when you get to the point where you will need to test drive it and drive it away from where you have it stored or garaged, then you will need to take the PNO off and thus register and insure the car so that it is back on the road legally.

 In CA, a planned non-operation (PNO) fee is paid to the DMV instead of the regular registration cost, the non-operational status will remain until you decide to operate the vehicle and pay full registration renewal fees, and place insurance back on the vehicle.

 Kansas is another state with laws that allow you to take insurance off of a car that is not being used, but they have you go about it in a different manner.
 As long as a vehicle is titled to be operated on Kansas roads, it must be covered by an insurance policy that meets the minimum liability requirements.
 This applies whether the vehicle can be driven or whether you simply make a personal decision not to drive it for a period of time.